www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/task-archive/2024-09-03-no-code-editor.md

 2. Second, the developer could avoid some amount of documentation regarding the modelling language's grammar, that is syntax specific.
-  Such documentation would also be relatively hard to change, when the syntax changes compared to the no-code alternative, where the documentation can focus more on the contents of the modelling language.
+  Such documentation would also be relatively hard to change, when the syntax changes, compared to the no-code alternative, where the documentation can focus more on the contents of the modelling language.
 # The Results
 > How it ended.

-On a basic level the no-code editor works as intended.
+On a basic level, the no-code editor works as intended.
 On a more nuanced level, the no-code editor has quite a number of bugs, but proofs that the concept works.
 The reason for the high number of bugs is the fact,